7up Logo

 7up Logo 1971

-To stand out and hold customers’ attention, especially the younger audience, the 7up brand resorted to active and bold advertising, which Walter Thompson handled.
-The advertising agency suggested associating the name Uncola (not cola) with the drink to keep the spirit of opposition that prevailed among young people.
-This period was the heyday of the hippie culture and the struggle against the war.
-In honor of America’s famous summer of love (1967), initiated by hippies, the logo was given a clean red “love” background.
-The white letters of the name have become a symbol of peace.
-The idea played its part, and sales of the drink skyrocketed again.
+To stand out and keep customers’ attention, especially the younger audience, the 7up brand resorted to active and bold advertising, which the Walter Thompson agency handled.
+The advertising agency suggested that the name Uncola (rather than cola) be associated with the drink to encourage a spirit of opposition among young people.
+This period was the heyday of hippie culture and the struggle against war.
+In honor of the famous American Summer of Love (1967), initiated by the hippies, the logo was given a pure red background, “love.”
+The white letters of the name became a symbol of peace.
+The idea played its role, and the drink sales increased dramatically again.

 1975 – 1980